stride3d/stride-website/posts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 {% img 'Flappy Bird Stride Demo' '/images/blog/2023-09-14-embracing-open-source/flappy-bird-demo.webp' %}

+*A screenshot of the Flappy Bird demo created by Ned Reid*

 ## Closing Thoughts 🙂

 If you've made it this far, congratulations 🎉!
 You now have a comprehensive understanding of Stride, its capabilities, and how it compares to Unity.
 The world of game development is vast and ever-changing 🌍, but the emergence of community-driven, open-source engines like Stride showcases the exciting directions the industry is taking.
 With its C# focus 🎯, extensive .NET support 💻, and flexible licensing 📜, Stride is a formidable option for both new and experienced developers.